 Can we grow food, community, and the local economy all at once?
 Of course!
-Using space more creatively for food production is a big piece of the puzzle of changing our food system for the better – and it’s just what the newly approved Urban Agriculture Incentive Zones program, launched this November, aims to encourage.
+Using space more creatively for food production is a big piece of the puzzle of changing our food system for the better – and it’s just what the newly approved Urban Agriculture Incentive Zones program, launched in November 2017, aims to encourage.

 On Tuesday, October 11th, Long Beach City Council declared the ordinance and put into effect a tax incentive, to be assessed by LA County, for owners of vacant lots who sign 5-year minimum contracts with operators of urban farms or community gardens.
 This comes after Vice-Mayor Rex Richardson introduced the item in May of 2016, prompting a study process from the City Manager’s office.
 Throughout the campaign, city council heard from a diverse coalition of farmers, garden managers, local restaurateurs, community health advocates, and community members who live in many of the city’s neighborhoods that lack affordable healthy food access.
 Long Beach Fresh, a local food accelerator program supported by The California Endowment’s Building Healthy Communities Initiative and Kaiser Permanente’s Heal Zone, worked to organize the coalition and provide communication channels to city departments and council offices, so that the ordinance would have the strongest impact possible.